-- Predicted 24-hour average and annual average concentrations of PM10 comply with the relevant air quality objectives at all sensitive receptors, in all modelled Project scenarios, for the Project in isolation. - The predicted 24-hour average concentrations of PM10 at R1 due to the Project in isolation include the effect of proactive mitigation measures that are discussed in Section 6.2 and include the following: - Application of chemical suppressant on hauls for 29 nights in Year 9. - Application of chemical suppressant on hauls for 51 nights in Year 19. - The cumulative assessment results show that for R1 the predicted 24-hour average and annual average concentrations of PM10 have the potential to exceed the air quality objectives for PM10 across all assessment years.
-R1 is located 1.4 km from the Project. - The cumulative assessment results for all other receptors demonstrate compliance with the 24-hour average and annual average air quality objectives. - For R2, 6.5 km from the Project, the predicted 24-hour average and annual average concentrations of PM10 require application of proactive mitigation measures to ensure compliance.
-This includes the following: - The predicted 24-hour average concentrations at R2 for Year 5, 9 and 19 include the application of chemical suppressant on hauls for 3, 1 and 1 nights, respectively. - The annual average concentrations at R2 for Year 5 and 19 include the application of chemical suppressant on hauls for 100 nights and 55 nights, respectively. - To address the risk of elevated cumulative concentrations of PM10 in close proximity to the Project, dust emissions will be managed using a proactive dust management system whereby background dust levels in the region will be monitored and mine operations will be altered when levels are elevated.
+- Predicted 24 hour and annual average concentrations of PM10 comply with the relevant air quality objectives at all sensitive receptors, in all modelled Project scenarios, for the Project in isolation. - The predicted 24-hour average concentrations of PM10 at R1 due to the project in isolation include the effect of proactive mitigations measures that are discussed in Section 6.2.2.
+Inclusion of the following proactive measures achieves compliance with the air quality objectives at R1 for 24-hour PM10: - o Application of chemical suppressants on hauls for 5 nights in Year 9. - o Application of chemical suppressants on hauls for a total of 8 days and 8 nights in Year 19. - The cumulative assessment results show that for R1 the predicted 24-hour average and annual average concentrations of PM10 have the potential to exceed the air quality objectives for PM10 for all assessment years.
+R1 is located 1.4 km from the Project. - The predicted 24-hour average concentrations of PM10 at R2 due to the project in isolation comply with the air quality objective.
+The cumulative assessment results show that for R2 (located 6.5km from the Project), application of proactive mitigation measures are required to ensure compliance with the predicted 24-hour average and annual average concentrations of PM10.
+These mitigation measures are as follows: - o For compliance with 24-hour average concentrations, application of chemical suppressants on hauls for 4, 2, 1 and 4 nights for Years, 5, 9, 19 and 27, respectively. - o For compliance with annual average concentrations, application of chemical suppressants on hauls for 165, 42, 76 and 125 nights for Years, 5, 9, 19 and 27, respectively. - South32's Eagle Downs mine assets assets are workplaces and, therefore, any potential exposure should be considered as a workplace exposure matter.
+Notwithstanding, this the mine assets have been assessed against the Air EPP objectives which provides a conservative estimate of air quality risk. - Predicted concentrations of PM10 at South32's Eagle Downs mine assets comply with the relevant air quality objectives for the Project in isolation in all modelled Project scenarios, with the exception of Year 19 (S32-1 only). - To address the risk of elevated cumulative concentrations of PM10 in close proximity to the Project, dust emissions will be managed using a proactive dust management system whereby background dust levels in the region will be monitored and mine operations will be altered when levels are elevated.
 Further discussion on the potential for cumulative impacts is provided in Section 7.6.